Vyachowski/test-assignments/Developers Institute/js-lesson-functions.md

 console.log(getName()); // ?
 ```

-Yes, the right answer is Bill and we do not have an error!
-But why, as far as we now it is not allowed to declare a variable twice!
+Yes, the correct answer is "Bill," and we do not have an error!
+But why?
+As far as we know, it is not allowed to declare a variable twice!

-Answer is that these variables are in different scopes.
+The answer is that these variables are in different scopes.

 One of them is in a local